-The Falsified Medicines Directive (FMD) comes into effect from 9 February 2019.
+The Falsified Medicines Directive (FMD) has now come into effect.
 To help you become fully compliant, here’s a handy guide to what the FMD is, how it impacts you and what solution is right for your organisation.

 What is the Falsified Medicines Directive (FMD)?

 The FMD is European legislation that aims to ensure patients only receive safe, quality medicines by removing false or unauthenticated ones from circulation.
 To do this, the FMD requires that all dispensed medicines include two safety features:

 - a unique identifier (UI) 2d barcode that, when scanned, checks medicines against the National Medicines Verification System’s (NMVS) register to see if they’re authentic